With the image of Kabah frequently appearing in TV shows and websites as Hajj season approaches, some non-Muslims may ask, “Do Muslims worship Kabah?”

 Honored Symbol of Islam

 Kabah is respected as a symbol of Islam and a sacred place.
-However, it is reported that the Prophet Muhammad (peace and blessings be upon him) said about it:
+However, in one hadith, Prophet Muhammad (peace and blessings be upon him) said the following about it: